Are you serious?

 The Whole point is that power verbs have a better and powerful impact on the reader’s mind and that is why the name.

 c.
-Resume length: Even if your work experience extends to good 25 years, then also your total resume should use maximum 2 pages.
+Resume length: Even if your work experience extends to a good 25 years, then also your total resume should use a maximum of 2 pages.
 That is it.

-Who would read a 4 pager resume for marketing in a few seconds time frame.
+Who would read a 4-page resume for marketing in a few seconds time frame?
 Even if time is more, a voluminous resume marketing looks messy and too much information to download.

 d.
-Bullets and bucketing: Use bullets and sub points to describe yourself best in the most crisp manner
+Bullets and bucketing: Use bullets and sub-points to describe yourself best in the crispest manner